andwilley/array-filter-map/README.md

 Polyfill (Array.prototype.filterMap) for filter and map in one trip through the target array.

 ### Why?
-* Faster for large datasets than chaining filter and map.
+* Faster for large datasets than chaining filter and map (negligable for small ones...).
 Only goes through the target array once.
 * Intuitive API is identical to Array.prototype.filter and Array.prototype.map, so use the same pattern when you have to do both instead of writing another one in Array.prototype.reduce.
 * More declarative than making reduce do both tasks.